Probing modified plasma waves in non-linear electrodynamics: Non-linear electrodynamics in cold plasma

 where $n$ denotes the electrons number density and ${\bf u}$ is the electrons fluid velocity field.
 In addition, $m$ and $-e$ correspond to the electron mass and charge, respectively.

 It should be emphasized that we assume the first order approximation in which ${\bf u} = {\bf \delta u}$ (zero equilibrium fluid velocity), $n = n_0 + \delta n$ and $ {\bf B} = {\bf B}_0 + {\bf \delta B} $, with $n_0$ being the ions background number density, and ${\bf B}_0$ represents the equilibrium magnetic field.
 Both $n_0$ and ${\bf B}_0$ are considered to be uniform and constant.
 For the sake of simplicity, we suppose that the ions are infinitely massive, which is suitable for high frequency waves.
 Furthermore, we shall also disregard the thermal and collisional effects.
+The inclusion of ions motion and relativistic effects will be carried out in Sec. \ref{sec_L_eff}.

 We are now in position to obtain the modified Trivelpiece-Gould dispersion relation and the generalized Appleton-Hartree equation, which will be discussed in the next two subsections.